Learn more about trends in Minnesota motor vehicle accidents and what these statistics mean for your safety.

 Accidents Involving Teens

 Accidents involving teenagers are on the decline over the past several years.
-Teen accidents made of 19.2% of all motor vehicle accidents in 2009.
+Teen accidents made up 19.2% of all motor vehicle accidents in 2009.
 As of 2015, these statistics for a Minnesota motor vehicle accident involving a teen driver had dropped to 16.4%.
 Similarly, the amount of teen-involved fatalities dropped from 10% of all traffic fatalities in 2009 to 8% in 2015.
 Also, 19% of all accidents involving teenagers occurred in December and January.

 Accidents Involving Trains